Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Getting-Started.md

     > **NOTE:** New releases of the module may contain features which require the minimum supported versions to be increased, but changes will be clearly documented in the release notes, user guide, and readme.

 1. This module has a single mandatory variable `root_parent_id` which is used to set the parent ID to use as the root for deployment.
-All other variables are optional but can be used to customise your deployment.
+All other variables are optional but can be used to customize your deployment.

 1. We recommend providing the `root_parent_id` value needed by the module using one of the following options:
     - Explicitly using an input variable in your root module, with the value specified via command-line using `-var 'root_parent_id={{ tenant_id }}'` or your preferred method of specifying variables at runtime.